We're here for you when you need us

 There is no general answer to whether it is cheaper to rent or buy your own property in Switzerland.
 This depends on many individual questions, such as the region, the property, your financial means and, last but not least, the timing.
 General statements on the attractiveness of buying over renting therefore always have only limited significance and are only true at a given moment.

-When interest rates were low, the monthly costs of home ownership in almost all parts of Switzerland were lower than those for rental apartments.
-Since 2022, the reverse has been the case due to higher mortgage interest rates in many regions.
+When interest rates are low, the monthly costs of home ownership in many locations are lower than those for rental apartments.
+But when mortgage interest rates rise, renting is more attractive.
 Nevertheless, buying real estate can still be a sensible option.
-If the price of residential property continues to rise and savings only offer low returns, real estate may be a good investment.
+If the price of residential property is high and savings only offer low returns, real estate can be a good investment.
 At the same time, immigration, low vacancy rates and a rising mortgage benchmark interest rate can lead to higher rents, which in turn make home ownership more attractive.

 Only a minority in Switzerland today still ask themselves whether to “buy or build,” because building land in central locations has become scarce and expensive.
 For this reason, buyers usually purchase plots of land with existing and thus older buildings.
 Unlike new construction, they are then faced with the question of whether they should renovate and refurbish it.
 Depending on the condition, a new building is often cheaper.
 It also offers more options, for example, to construct a larger home or install an energy-efficient heating system.
 The need for renovation should also be taken into account by anyone who inherits a property or who buys one via bidding process or in a foreclosure sale.